sushiroll4093/clone/Quick-Start.md

 Canvas Dependencies
 ---------

-### Disable MySQL

-Next, since we are using SQLite for this Quick Start and don't want to require you to bother with installing and configuring MySQL (for that, please see [[Production Start]]), you need to comment out the MySQL dependency in the *Gemfile* in your Canvas root.
+Once you have installed Bundler, Ruby Gems, configured your *GEM_HOME*, **please navigate to the Canvas application root**, where you can install all of the Canvas dependencies using Bundler.
+Since we are using SQLite for this Quick Start and don't want to require you to bother with installing and configuring MySQL or Postgres (for that, please see [[Production Start]]), we'll need to tell bundler to ignore them.

-Open the file *Gemfile* in your favorite text editor, find the line that starts with `gem 'mysql'`, and put a `#` character before it, commenting out the line.

-### Install remaining dependencies

-Once you have installed Bundler, Ruby Gems, configured your *GEM_HOME*, and disabled MySQL, **please navigate to the Canvas application root**, where you can install all of the Canvas dependencies using Bundler.

 ```
 ~$ cd canvas
-~/canvas$ $GEM_HOME/bin/bundle install
+~/canvas$ $GEM_HOME/bin/bundle install --without postgres mysql
 ```

 Data setup